edyedy123/Fit-Friends-App/README.md

 - Has a real-time database, information is synced in milliseconds.
 - Has cloud storage to store and server files at **Google** scale.
 - Has many features for testing apps such as crash reporting and performance monitoring.
-- Hosting an app throught Firebase is easy to set up.
+- Hosting an app through Firebase has minimal setup.
 - Easy access to data in database such as video, photo and files.
 - For more information on **Firebase** visit https://firebase.google.com/